Each year, I mull around in my head about starting an online business.

 This year, an article one of my all time favorite authors (Morgan Housel) wrote stuck out in my mind on Why Everyone Should Write.
-The article explains that the process of writing crystalizes your thoughts in ways that just keeping them in your head does not.
-It exposes the limits, biases, and emotions that you may not be able to see until you read them from "the audience's" point of view.
+The article explains that the process of writing crystallizes your thoughts in ways that just keeping them in your head does not.
+It exposes the limits, biases, and emotions that you may not be able to see until you read them from “the audience’s” point of view.

 I realized that I had a lot of these fuzzy ideas floating around in my head this past holiday break.
 Some visiting friends asked about my weight loss experience with Whole 30, and I struggled to explain what I had spent weeks and weeks researching (reading blogs and watching YouTube videos).
 I couldn’t clearly articulate the physiology behind why the process I follow works.